 Step 2: Solid waste migrates down the drying plate

-Slowly but surely the solid waste moves down the sloping drying plate.
-This movement can be assisted by manually raking the waste from time to time and it is recommended that this task be performed on a regular basis.
+- The movement of the solid waste down the drying plate can be assisted by manually raking the waste from time to time and it is recommended that this task be performed on a regular basis.

-The time frame (retention period) from entry of the solid waste to the removal of waste from the collection area, depends on the number of users per day as well as the local climatic conditions namely: average wind velocity, ambient temperature and humidity levels.
+- The time frame (retention period) from entry of the solid waste to removal from the collection area, depends on the number of daily users as well as the local climatic conditions such as average wind velocity, ambient temperature and humidity levels.

 No, "grey water" must be processed via its own system.

 The following serves to demonstrate how urine and grey water can be treated to ensure an overall zero discharge system in conjunction with the Enviro Loo sanitation system, even where limited ground space is available.